dusanrsc/Django_CRUD/README.md

 # DjangoCRUD is a website with basic logic, CRUD stands for: Create, Read, Update and Delete.
-# Developed in Pythons backend web framework Django.
+# Developed in Python's backend web framework Django.
 # All CRUD operations are available...